aldo-vim/ambspwm/bspwm/README.md

       - Client to run. e.g. bspwm

    - $(HOME)/.xserverrc
-      -Server to run.
+      - Server to run.
 The default is X.

    - /etc/X11/xinit/xinitrc
-      -Client to run if the user has no .xinitrc file.
+      - Client to run if the user has no .xinitrc file.

    - /usr/lib/X11/xinit/xserverrc
-      -Server to run if the user has no .xserverrc file
+      - Server to run if the user has no .xserverrc file

 - [XINIT Documentaion](https://www.x.org/releases/X11R7.6/doc/man/man1/xinit.1.xhtml)